ElaineYao/ElaineYao.github.io/_pages/about.md

 Hello, I am a PhD student in the [Department of Computer Science](https://www.cs.cornell.edu) at [Cornell University](https://www.cornell.edu).
 My research interests are the intersection of Software Engineering and Machine Learning.

 I obtained my Master of Applied Science in [Department of Electrical and Computer Engineering](https://ece.ubc.ca) at the [University of British Columbia](https://www.ubc.ca) in 2024.
 I was advised by [Prof. Karthik Pattabiraman](https://blogs.ubc.ca/karthik/).
 I have also worked with [Prof. Caroline Lemieux](https://www.carolemieux.com/) as a Research Assistant.
 I received my B.Eng from [the University of Electronic Science and Technology of China](https://www.uestc.edu.cn) in 2021.
-Before joining Cornell, I was a Security Research at [Fortinet](https://www.fortinet.com).
+Before joining Cornell, I was a Security Researcher at [Fortinet](https://www.fortinet.com).

 <!-- My research interests broadly lie in the area of Cyber-physical systems security (e.g., drone swarms, drones, self-driving vehicles) and test-driven security.
 Currently, I am focusing on finding vulnerabilities in various systems via fuzz testing.  -->